Think about this as you’re composing and sending out job search email.

-The first things they’re going to notice in their email inbox are your email address and the subject line of your email message.
+The first things they will notice in their email inbox are your email address and the subject line of your email message.

 You are a professional.
 You want to be seen as such.
 Your email address needs to be professional and, if at all possible, support your personal brand.

-How do you think another professional person (possibly an executive recruiter or hiring decision maker) will respond when they receive an email from email@example.com or firstname.lastname@example.org or email@example.com?
+How do you think an executive recruiter or hiring decision maker will respond when they receive an email from email@example.com or firstname.lastname@example.org?

 Take a look at the email address you’re using for job search.

-Make sure it isn’t silly-sounding or profane . . . or that the letters come together to convey an unintended meaning. . . or includes your date of birth, or even just your birth year.
+Make sure it isn’t silly-sounding or profane, or that the letters come together to convey an unintended meaning.
+Don’t include your date of birth, or even just your birth year.

-Set up a designated job search email account, with a professional, brand-reinforcing email address – “your name” plus ideally some descriptive word about your work, or a credential, such as:
+Set up a designated job search email account.
+Create a professional, brand-reinforcing email address – “your name” plus ideally some descriptive word about your work, or a credential, such as:

 If your ideal email address is taken, try adding your zip code or the zip code of the area in which you’re job-hunting.